The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 that shredded the official cast recording of the soundtrack.
 Great leather-n-lacing graphics on her 2006 CD, Sinner.

-Rock's first openly gay performer gets chained, tied and otherwise.
+Rock's incessantly gay performer gets chained, tied and otherwise.

 John (Cougar) Mellencamp - Hurt So Good